tatut/clj-chrome-devtools/README.md

 See codox generated [API docs](https://tatut.github.io/clj-chrome-devtools/api/index.html).

+All the low-level auto-generated commands from Chrome Devtools Protocol are in `clj-chrome-devtools.command.*` namespaces.
+Note: to use the low-level API you need to implement event handlers for listening to data Chrome sends the client.

+There is the beginnings of a rudimentary higher level API in `clj-chrome-devtools.automation`.
+There is also a `clojure.test` fixture to run tests with a fresh headless chrome in `clj-chrome-devtools.automation.fixture`.

 ## Example usage

 The following shows a simple REPL usage, navigating to a page and inspecting content.